click on the menu below to navigate this site

 The very old with the new in the background.

-We had to rise at 6:00am this morning to ensure we would not be late for our train from Cairo to Luxor.
-Last night Mohammed gave us a briefing about what to expect while traveling on the train.
+We had to rise at 6:00 a.m. this morning to ensure we would not be late for our train from Cairo to Luxor.
+Last night, Mohamed gave us a briefing about what to expect while traveling on the train.
 He advised us not to buy any of the food on the train other than tea and coffee and to bring our own toilet paper.

-OK, I should have realized with that comment what was in store for us but as a typical bright eyed and bushy tailed tourist it did not register at the time.
-Someone asked Mohammed what the toilet facilities would be like on the train and he said, "They will start off good but by the end of the 9 hour trip they will be very bad".
-Now after using the toilet first thing in the morning I realize Mohammed uses a different reference scale than I when he used the words, "they start out good".
-Embarrassment precludes me from describing in any detail what the toilets were like on the train let me just say they were despicable.
-The other interesting miscommunication was Mohammed assuring us that we were traveling on the first class section of the train.
-I have been on a few train rides over the years and I can assure you an Egyptian first class train is no kind of first class I have ever seen.
+I should have realized with that comment what was in store for us, but as a typical bright-eyed and bushy-tailed tourist, it did not register at the time.
+Someone asked Mohamed what the toilet facilities would be like on the train, and he said, "They will start off good but by the end of the 9-hour trip, they will be very bad."
+Now, after using the toilet first thing in the morning, I realize Mohamed uses a different reference scale than I do when he uses the words, "they start out good."
+Embarrassment precludes me from describing in any detail what the toilets were like on the train—let me just say they were despicable.
+Another interesting miscommunication was Mohamed assuring us that we were traveling in the first-class section of the train.
+I have been on a few train rides over the years, and I can assure you an Egyptian first-class train is no kind of first class I have ever seen.

-From Julia: One small detail David didn"t mention is that according to Mohammed 97% of Egyptian men smoke so that they can "be real men".
-This means we are breathing in vile second hand smoke all the time.
-There is lots of tobacco control needed here and it makes me realize how little tobacco companies need to care about their markets in the US when they have addicted 50% of the population in places like Egypt.
+From Julia: One small detail David didn't mention is that according to Mohamed, 97% of Egyptian men smoke so that they can "be real men."
+This means we are breathing in vile second-hand smoke all the time.
+Tobacco control is definitely needed here, and it makes me realize how little tobacco companies need to care about their markets in the U.S. when they have addicted 50% of the population in places like Egypt.
 Lawrie, I know you are no longer a customer.

-We asked Mohammed about culture in Egypt such as the status of women, and how gay people are treated here.
-He said that women are free to do whatever they want, but to be gay is unacceptable.
-"It is against the law of Allah, and the law states that all gays should be executed the same as child molesters and drug dealers."
-We explained we were from the gay capital of America and we believe everyone deserves equal rights.
+We asked Mohamed about culture in Egypt, such as the status of women and how gay people are treated here.
+He said that women are free to do whatever they want, but being gay is unacceptable.
+"It is against the law of Allah, and the law states that all gays should be executed, the same as child molesters and drug dealers."
+We explained we were from the gay capital of America and believe everyone deserves equal rights.
 He was not moved by our sentiment.

-Before we started our trip Mohammed suggested to us all that we "keep an open mind about people, places, cultures and be prepared to change your views."
-Mohammed told us he wants to travel.
+Before we started our trip, Mohamed suggested we all "keep an open mind about people, places, and cultures, and be prepared to change your views."
+Mohamed told us he wants to travel.
 Julia and I gave him back his advice.

 Cairo Video 01